Benders Decomposition for Bi-objective Linear Programs

+The feasible set in decision space of an \gls{LP} (and a \gls{BLP}) is a polyhedron, and so is the feasible set $\Z$ of \gls{BLP} in objective space, see also Figure \ref{fig:objective_space}.
+The set of non-dominated points $\Z_n$ is shown as a dotted line in the figure, and it lies on the lower-left boundary of $\Z$.

-Different scalarizations for bi-objective and multi-objective optimization problems can be used to convert the original problem into a related single-objective problem.
-A widely used scalarization transforms the original problem of the form \eqref{eq:BLPstandard} by weighting and summing the objectives.
-Given a weight $\lambda \in [0,1]$ the weighted-sum scalarization $\lambda$-BLP derived from \eqref{eq:BLPstandard} is
+Different scalarisations for bi-objective and multi-objective optimisation problems can be used to convert the original problem into a related single-objective problem.
+A widely used scalarisation transforms the original problem of the form \eqref{eq:BLPstandard} by weighting and summing the objectives.
+Given a weight $\lambda \in [0,1]$ the weighted-sum scalarisation $\lambda$-\gls{BLP} derived from \eqref{eq:BLPstandard} is